munyofrey/doctorSearch/README.md

 ## Testing

 `Mocha` and `Jest` are utilized to test this application.
 Mocha is used to test the backend.
-To run the mocha test run
+To run the mocha tests run

 ```shell
 $ npm test